department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 Impact on Financial Aid Eligibility

-- Changes in the methodology affected how financial need was calculated.
+- Changes in the system affected how financial need was calculated.
 - Some students experienced decreased eligibility for Pell Grants.

 Outcomes